21st CCLC FAQ

 Children must have completed at least one year of kindergarten to attend.

 Q: What are the hours of operation for the 21st CCLC program?

 The 21st CCLC program sites are open 3 hours per day, 5 days a week during out of school time.
-Please see program schedules and flyers on our website for school/site specific opening and closing times.
+Please see program schedules on our website for school/site specific opening and closing times.

 Q: Do you have a summer program?

 We do!
 The 21st CCLC program offers a FREE four-week, 20-day summer program.
 The summer program operates from 8:00 AM – 2:00 PM, Monday through Friday.
 All 21st CCLC students are invited to attend the summer program.
 The summer program flyers and registration information can now be found under program flyers.

 Registration and Course Offerings

 Q: How do I enroll my student in the 21st CCLC program?